-It’s deceptively simple in the early stages, but as new population centres pop up and more people use the network, it gets harder and harder to avoid the overcrowding that signals the end of the standard game.
-You can also play in endless mode, which switches off the overcrowding for a more relaxing experience.
+It’s deceptively simple in the early stages, but that changes quickly as new population centers pop up.
+With more people using the network, it gets progressively harder to avoid the overcrowding that ends the standard game.
+You can also play in endless mode, which switches off overcrowding for a more relaxing experience.

 Also available for Windows, Mac, and Linux, Mini Metro has won a bunch of awards and sold over a million copies on mobile alone.
 It’s not hard to see why.

 Two Dots is one of those games that sounds simple, perhaps even a little dull on paper, and then turns into a multi-hour gaming marathon that only ends when your phone battery goes flat.

 Successor to the popular “Dots” game from a decade or so ago, the basic game mechanics couldn’t be more straightforward: join dots of the same color.
 That’s it.
 Connecting two or more dots makes them disappear, and joining them up in a square (or other shape) makes all dots of that color disappear.